RanGlad12/ATG.AI/README.md

 Clone the repository, and run pip install -r requirements.txt in the terminal.

 ## Usage
 Run squat_judge.py.
 A pop-up window will open asking to pick a video file to analyze.
+Choose a video file, click submit and close the window.
+After the program is done running a video file result_video.avi will be generated.
 Supported formats are all the formats supported by YoloV5, though I have only tested on .mp4 and .avi.
 By default training for the tracker and classifier networks is disabled.
 You may enable them in suqat_judge.py by setting
 ```
 train_tracker = True
 train_classifier = True